Navanish-Mehta/Email-Verification-System/README.md

-# GH-Timeline Email Subscription Service
+# 📧 Email Verification System with GitHub Timeline Updates

-This project is a PHP-based email verification system where users can register to receive GitHub timeline updates every 5 minutes.
-It includes features for email verification, unsubscription, and a CRON job for fetching and sending updates.
+This is a PHP-based email verification and subscription system built as part of an assignment from rtCamp.
+Users can register with their email to receive periodic GitHub timeline updates.
+The project features:

+Email verification using a 6-digit code

+Unsubscribe mechanism with confirmation

+CRON job that fetches and emails GitHub timeline updates every 5 minutes

+All data is stored in plain text (registered_emails.txt), no database used

+Fully implemented using pure PHP and mail() function

 ---
 ## website Look After Running